All Products

 Note

-Temporary credentials must be obtained through the Security Token Service (STS).
-The validity period is typically 1 hour.
-We recommend that you use a RAM role to automatically rotate credentials.
+Temporary access credentials are obtained from Security Token Service (STS) and valid for one hour.
+We recommend that you use Resource Access Management (RAM) roles to automatically rotate the credentials.

 #!/usr/bin/env python